 The Bramble cat should be provided a nutritious diet that fulfils its nutritional needs.
 It should be consistently given the same food following the same feeding schedule.
 If there are changes to its diet, those must be done gradually to prevent digestive problems.

 The serving portions should depend on the cat’s weight, age, and activity level.
 Its diet must include at least 25% protein and just 5% carbohydrates.

-Being a relatively new breed, the Bramble cat has no known hereditary health problems at the moment and is believed to be a robust feline.
+Being a relatively new breed, the Bramble cat’s life span is not yet known.
+There is no information on hereditary health problems at the moment and is believed to be a robust feline.

 As it is yet to be recognised to cat registries, it is unlikely to find a Bramble breeder, acquiring one takes considerable time.
 Details on monthly costs along with other pet care costs largely depend on the area and the special needs of the said feline.

 Are you sure the Bramble is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.